Basis-Theory/basistheory-integration-guides/collections/guides/quickstarts/quickstart_curl.md

 ## Step 4: Read back the raw value from Basis Theory

 With our value safely stored in a Token, let’s read that value back to our system.
-To do this, we will make an HTTP GET request to the [Basis Theory Get a Token API](https://docs.basistheory.com/api-reference/#tokens-get-a-token) and print the request’s response and raw string value.
+To do this, we will make an HTTP GET request to the [Basis Theory Get a Token API](https://docs.basistheory.com/api-reference/#tokens-get-a-token) and print the response's raw string value.

 You will need to replace `<!
 Token Id !>` with the `id` from the response in Step 3 and also replace `<!
 ENTER YOUR API KEY HERE !>` with your API Key from Step 2 — then run the following command in your Terminal: